Should You Invest in ONEOK Inc. (OKE) Now?

 OKE) stock’s latest price update

-ONEOK Inc. (NYSE: OKE)’s stock price has increased by 0.53 compared to its previous closing price of 60.66.
-Nevertheless, the company has seen a -1.44% plunge in its stock price over the last five trading sessions.
+ONEOK Inc. (NYSE: OKE)’s stock price has increased by 2.79 compared to its previous closing price of 63.54.
+However, the company has experienced a 7.67% gain in its stock price over the last five trading sessions.

 OKE’s Market Performance

-ONEOK Inc. (OKE) has experienced a -1.44% fall in stock performance for the past week, with a -10.24% drop in the past month, and a -6.99% drop in the past quarter.
-The volatility ratio for the week is 3.23%, and the volatility levels for the past 30 days are at 3.15% for OKE.
-The simple moving average for the last 20 days is -4.00% for OKE stock, with a simple moving average of -1.73% for the last 200 days.
+ONEOK Inc. (OKE) has experienced a 7.67% rise in stock performance for the past week, with a -3.74% drop in the past month, and a -0.59% drop in the past quarter.
+The volatility ratio for the week is 1.53%, and the volatility levels for the past 30 days are at 2.93% for OKE.
+The simple moving average for the last 20 days is 4.21% for OKE stock, with a simple moving average of 5.27% for the last 200 days.

 Analysts’ Opinion of OKE